 I used Anastasia Beverly Hills Dipbrow Pomade in Medium Brown.
 The great thing about this product is that it really fills in your brow well.
 Unlike the pencil lines you apply with Brow Wiz, this product gives more of a smudge of color.
 It also allows you to work in layers so you can go as dark as you desire.
 Unlike Brow Wiz, this pomade lasts a long time, because a little bit of product goes a long way.
 The sales girl said that if you like thicker brows, it will probably last a year, and if you like a more natural look, it can last up to 1.5 years.
 Talk about getting your money’s worth!

 The one thing I noticed about this product is that it’s really easy to apply too much too quickly.
 You really have to pace yourself and use just a little bit at a time.
 You also have to purchase a small slanted brush to ensure proper application.
 Dipbrow Pomade doesn’t come with a brush of its own.
 If find that outlining the brow with concealer is best to make the application look neat.
 It takes me a lot longer to apply Dipbrow neatly compared to the Brow Wiz pencil.
 (Then again, maybe it’s because I’ve been using the pencil a lot longer)

-Although these comparison pics seem kind of similar, keep in mind that ABH Dip Brow has more of a smudge effect and is of a creamy consistency while ABH Brow Wiz is just a simple pencil.
+When looking at these comparison pics, keep in mind that ABH Dip Brow has more of a smudge effect and is of a creamy consistency while ABH Brow Wiz is just a simple pencil.